Adaptive Iterative Linearization Galerkin Methods for Nonlinear Problems: Iterative linearization

 and

 which are the coercivity and boundedness conditions~\eqref{eq:coercive} and~\eqref{eq:continuity}, with

 respectively.
-Next, we remark that the maps~$u\mapsto a(u;u,\cdot)=\delta(u)^{-1}\F'(u)u$ and~$u\mapsto f(u)=\delta(u)^{-1}\F'(u)u-\F(u)$ are both continuous, when $X^\star$ is endowed with the weak topology, by (N2) and (N4), and by~(N2), (N4) and~(F1), respectively.
-Therefore, by the same arguments as in the proof of Theorem~\ref{thm:kacanov}, it suffices to show that it exists a constant $C>0$ such that
+Next, we remark that the maps~$u\mapsto a(u;u,\cdot)=\delta(u)^{-1}\F'(u)u$ and~$u\mapsto \F(u)$ are both continuous, when $X'$ is endowed with the weak topology, by (N2) and (N4), and by (F1), respectively.
+Therefore, by the same arguments as in the proof of Theorem~\ref{thm:kacanov}, it suffices to show that there exists a constant $C>0$ such that

 To this end, we define the function $\varphi(t):=\H(u^n+t(u^{n+1}-u^n))$, $t\in[0,1]$, and observe that

 Then, the fundamental theorem of calculus implies that